bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-05-05-newsletter.md

     fixed.
 If you are planning to upgrade anyway, there's no reason to delay using 0.21.1 because of this problem.

-- [BTCPay 1.1.0][] major release FIXME:bitschmidty https://github.com/btcpayserver/btcpayserver/pull/2480
+- [BTCPay 1.1.0][] is the latest major release for this self-hosted payment processing software.
+It includes [Lightning Loop][news53 lightning loop] support, adds [WebAuthN/FIDO2][fido2 website] as a two-factor authentication option, makes various UI improvements, and marks a switch to using [semantic versioning][semantic versioning website] for version numbers moving forward.

 ## Notable code and documentation changes